Exploring the DART Service Area

 Turtle Creek Blvd. @ Cedar Springs

-This beautifully landscaped park stretches for several miles along a scenic creek and includes an equestrian statue of Robert E. Lee and a 3/4 scale replica of his home Arlington Hall, which became Arlington National Cemetery.
+This beautifully landscaped park stretches for several miles along a scenic creek and includes a 3/4 scale replica of Arlington Hall, which became Arlington National Cemetery.

-» Plan a trip to Turtle Creek and Lee Park.
+» Plan a trip to Turtle Creek Park.

-Trip Planner Tip: Use Lee Park as your destination.
+Trip Planner Tip: Use Turtle Creek Park as your destination.

 White Rock Lake Park